 In conclusion, ferrets and cats can coexist peacefully, but it’s important to introduce them slowly and carefully.
 Keep a close eye on them during the first few interactions to gauge their behavior.
 And also, remember to prioritize the safety of both pets.

-More to Explore: Are Ferrets A Pet?
+More to Explore: Where Do Ferrets Originally Come From?

 Final Thoughts: Deciding If a Ferret Is Right for Your Feline Household